Graecopithecus: Re-examination and reinterpretation

 In 2017, an international team of palaeontologists led by Madelaine Böhme (Eberhard-Karls-University Tübingen, Germany) published detailed reanalysis and new interpretation in the journal PLOS One.
 One paper deals with an examination of the detailed morphology of molar teeth of G. freybergi from Greece and Bulgaria, and compared it with that of Ouranopithecus.
 The study concluded that Graecopithecus was a hominin, sharing ancestry with Homo but not with the chimpanzees (Pan), and distinct from Ouranopithecus, which has more ape-like traits.
-If this classification is correct, Graecopithecus would be the oldest known representative of the human lineage after the human-chimpanzee split, in 19th-century terminology, the "missing link" between human and non-human primates.
+If this classification is correct, Graecopithecus would be the oldest known representative of the human lineage after the human–chimpanzee split, in 19th-century terminology, the "missing link" between human and non-human primates.
 The species was found to be some two hundred thousand years older than the oldest known hominid found in Africa (not necessarily ancestral to the human lineage), Sahelanthropus tchadensis.
 The study concludes:[The] dental root attributes of Graecopithecus suggest hominin affinities, such that its hominin status cannot be excluded.
-If this status is confirmed by additional fossil evidence, Graecopithecus would be the oldest known hominin and the oldest known crown hominine, as the evidence for the gorillin status of Chororapithecus is much weaker than the hominin status of Graecopithecus.
+If this status is confirmed by additional fossil evidence, Graecopithecus would be the oldest known hominin and the oldest-known crown hominine, as the evidence for the gorillin status of Chororapithecus is much weaker than the hominin status of Graecopithecus.
 More fossils are needed but at this point it seems likely that the Eastern Mediterranean needs to be considered as just as likely a place of hominine diversification and hominin origins as tropical Africa.An accompanying paper presents the study of the geological environments of the areas where the fossils were discovered.
 Until then, the precise date of Graecopithecus has not been resolved and usually inferred from geological data of materials related the fossils and surrounding areas that add to uncertainty in its evolutionary importance and relationship with other hominids.
 It is often broadly described as 6.6 to 8 million years old.
-The PLOS One paper resolved that the hominid lived 7.37 to 7.11 million years ago, with the specime from Greece dated to 7.18 Ma and that from Bulgaria to 7.24 Ma.
+The PLOS One paper resolved that the hominid lived 7.37 to 7.11 million years ago, with the specimen from Greece dated to 7.18 Ma and that from Bulgaria to 7.24 Ma.
 It also indicates that as the species lived in Europe, it suggest "that major splits in the hominid family occurred outside Africa."